sayanroy058/C-Programs/Programming Questions List.md

 5. Write a C program to calculate the root of a quadratic equation.
 Take the values of the constants from the user.
 At first display the whole equation and then display the root of that equation.
 Make use of user-defined function as and when necessary.
 6. Write a C program to check whether a given integer (to be taken from the user) is a PALINDROME or not.
 Make use of user-defined function as and when necessary.
 7. Write a C program to find out the sum of contiguous sub-array within a 1-D array of numbers which has the largest sum.
+8. Write a C program to find out power of any number xy without using any built-in functions.